materialsvirtuallab/nano281/labs/lab3/README.md

 ## Data

+We will be using *computed* XRD patterns of crystal structures that have been obtained from the Cambridge Open Database.

 Download the `cod.csv` file in this repo.
 Each row of the csv represents a single unique crystal:
 - id: COD id
 - formula: Formula
 - int_num: International Space Group Number.
 This is an integer ranging from 1-230.
 - 180 coloumns of intensity values at 2theta ranging from 0.5 to 90 degrees in 0.5 degree intervals.
 - bravais_lattice: Bravais lattice.
 This is one of 14 string values (aP, mP, mS, oP, oS, oI, oF, tP, tI, cP, cI, cF, hP, hR).
-The first letter denotes the crystal system (a: anortic or triclinic; m: monoclinic; o: orthorhombic; t: tetragonal; c: cubic; h: hexagonal) and the second letter denotes the centering (P: primitive; S: side centered (a collective for the more commonly used A, B or C centerd); I: body centered; F: face centered; R: rhombohedral; H: hexagonal).
+The first letter denotes the crystal system (a: anortic or triclinic; m: monoclinic; o: orthorhombic; t: tetragonal; c: cubic; h: hexagonal) and the second letter denotes the centering (P: primitive; S: side centered (a collective for the more commonly used A, B or C centered); I: body centered; F: face centered; R: rhombohedral; H: hexagonal).

 ![3D_bravais_lattices](bravais_lattices.png "The 14 3D bravais lattices.")